eltonvs/coding-style/README.md

 These rules are valid for every section in this file:
 - Always use soft tabs and never mix tabs and spaces.
-- Never left trailing spaces (This Sublime Text plugin can help you -> [Trailing Spaces](https://github.com/SublimeText/TrailingSpaces))
+- Never leave trailing spaces (This Sublime Text plugin can help you -> [Trailing Spaces](https://github.com/SublimeText/TrailingSpaces)).
 - Always end a file with a single blank line.
 - Always use the Unix `LF` (linefeed) line ending.
 - Always encode file with `UTF-8`.